juhasev/sample-ninja-help/subpanel-settings-external-urls.md

 > When the **Members App** is left empty and enabled, this button automatically points to the **Members App** login.

-#### Contact us URL
-An external URL for the panelists to contact you, such as a contact form in Zendesk or other help desk software.

 #### FAQ URL
 An external URL for the panelists with panel FAQs.
 If you enter a URL here, it will appear in the built-in Member App menu.